avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 for the accession number for that sequence.
 The NCBI entries for sequences are stored in a particular format, known as NCBI format.

-To view the NCBI entry for *Haemophilus influenzae* (which has accession NC\_000907), follow these steps:
+To view the NCBI entry for the DEN-1 Dengue virus (which has accession NC\_001477), follow these steps:

 #.
 Go to the NCBI website